Wizcorp/climaker/README.md

 * Automated command-line parameters and argument validation
 * Localization support for help content, with default fallback to English

-## Todo

-- [ ] Documentation in Japanese, French, and other languages
-- [ ] Autocompletion script generation for Bash, ZSH and PowerShell
-- [ ] `autocomplete` attribute on options and parameters (specify a command that should return autocompletion data)
-- [ ] Test suite
-- [ ] Specification document (for writing commands)
-- [ ] Health-check command: check that this project's binaries and commands are complying with how things are supposed to be structured
-- [ ] Get feedback!

 ## How to use

 The following commands will help you get set up: